knuesel/callisto/src/rich-object.typ

 // Interpret data according to the given MIME format string, using the given
 // handlers dict for decoding.
+// - handler-args: extra arguments to pass to the handler
-#let read-mime(data, format: none, handlers: none, ..args-handler) = {
+#let read-mime(data, ctx: none, handler-args: none) = {
   // let all-handlers = get-all-handlers(handlers)
+  let all-handlers = ctx.handlers // TODO: fix
+  let format = ctx.format
-  let all-handlers = handlers // TODO: fix if format == none or format not in all-handlers {
+  if format not in all-handlers {
     panic("format " + repr(format) + " has no registered handler (is it a valid MIME string?)")
   }
   let handler = all-handlers.at(format)